nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 MoneyGoWhere is a financial tracker designed to help computing professionals manage their finances.
 This developer guide explains the design considerations and implementation details required for future developers to work on MoneyGoWhere.

-`IMPORTANT:` In this pre-release version, the diagrams in this user guide are rendered on-the-fly as the webpage is loaded.
-**If your internet connection is unstable, the diagrams may appear as broken links.**
-Please refresh the webpage if the diagrams are not loaded in time.

 ## Acknowledgements